 Corey Lynch, Ayzaan Wahid, Jonathan Tompson, Tianli Ding, James Betker, Robert Baruch, Travis Armstrong, Pete Florence

-preprint [paper] [website]
+RA-L 2023 [paper] [website]

 We present a framework for building interactive, real-time, natural language-instructable robots in the real world.